GHOST-Aram/mongoose-models-with-types/README.md

 ```
 console.log("Age by 2034: ", car.calculateAge(2034))
 ```
-You will get an output without errors.
+You will get the following output without errors.

 ```
 //Expected output